 - Submission of Logs of the Phase A lab to the RC with copy to the Dean PDP within 8 weeks (2 months) from the date of the end of the lab.
 This is required irrespective of the time the candidate would want to do the next phase within the 2-year gap prescribed. - Observation of a T-Group and writing a log on the experience of observation, with specifics of the observations made and the assumptions and interpretations behind the observation.
 The log must also bring out the candidate's ability to distinguish between observations, interpretations and judgments.
 The log should be submitted within 2 months of attending the event along with a formal approval note from the faculty whose lab is observed. - Working on personal issues with the chosen mentor and a log on interactions with the mentor, and the progression of the mentor-mentee relationship. - Cognitive mapping of the candidate's personal growth, with special emphasis on her/his emotional state of being. - Book Reading and Review from books related to behavioural science and human process work.
-Connecting the ideas and concepts in the book to one's life and lab experience. - The mentor of the candidate supervises and certifies that the candidate has fulfilled the inter-phase requirement and clears the candidate for Phase B. - ii.
-The candidate has been cleared by the respective Regional PDP Committee as evidenced by the letter from the RC to the PDP Dean to admit the candidate.
-A copy of all the documents submitted for admission will be sent along with this letter to the PDP Dean.
+Connecting the ideas and concepts in the book to one's life and lab experience.

+The mentor of the candidate supervises and certifies that the candidate has fulfilled the inter-phase requirements for Phase B before submitting to the RC.